Folk religion: Folk Christianity

 Folk Christianity is defined differently by various scholars.
-Christianity as most people live it – a term used to "overcome the division of beliefs into Orthodox and unorthodox", Christianity as impacted by superstition as practiced by certain geographical Christian groups, and Christianity defined "in cultural terms without reference to the theologies and histories."
+Christianity as most people live it – a term used to "overcome the division of beliefs into mainstream and heterodox".

+Christianity as impacted by superstition as practiced by certain geographical Christian groups, and Christianity defined "in cultural terms without reference to the theologies and histories."

 Folk Islam

 Folk Islam is an umbrella term used to collectively describe forms of Islam that incorporate native folk beliefs and practices.
-Folk Islam has been described as the Islam of the "urban poor, country people, and tribes", in contrast to orthodox or "High" Islam (Gellner, 1992).
-Sufism and Sufi concepts are often integrated into Folk Islam.
+Folk Islam has been described as the Islam of the "urban poor, country people, and tribes", in contrast to orthodox or "high" Islam (Gellner, 1992).
+Sufi concepts, which are found in orthodox Islam as well, and perennialism and syncretism are often integrated into Folk Islam.

-Various practices and beliefs have been identified with the concept of "folk Islam".
-They include the following: